 What is the Energy Tree Program?

-The Energy Tree Program established in 1993 by the Hutchinson Utility Commission is a program that funds the planting of trees on private property for Hutchinson residents in an effort to reduce future energy consumption.
+The Energy Tree Program established in 1993 by the Hutchinson Utility Commission is a program that funds the delivery of trees and mulch for Hutchinson residents in an effort to reduce future energy consumption.
 Trees can help reduce energy by providing shade from the sun in the summer months and blocking cold northwest winds during the winter months.

 We have access to the following varieties for next year:

 Hackberry Autumn Blaze Maple Princeton Sentry Ginkgo Evergreens:

 True North Seedless

 Prairie Stature Oak